 - Public benefits eligibility

-- T visas for victims of trafficking
+- T visas for survivors of trafficking

-- U visas for victims of crime
+- U visas for survivors of crime

 EBCLC’s Immigration attorneys represent clients before the Asylum Office, U.S. Citizenship & Immigration Services, and Immigration Court, and on appeal before the Board of Immigration Appeals.
 The cases accepted for representation are dictated by the unmet needs of the community.